 Overwhelmed by trustee duties?
 An agent for trustee can help

 Choosing a trustee is a core component of the owner’s legacy of success.
-Trustee options typically include key business leaders at the family business, trustworthy family members or advisors, or a corporate entity.
+The choice of trustee is akin to choosing a successor CEO for a business: the owner must choose someone they can trust to be a good steward of the family's assets.
+Trustee options typically include key business leaders at the company, trustworthy family members or advisors, or a professional trustee.

-When an individual is chosen as trustee, that individual effectively becomes the “CEO” of the family wealth — and just like the successful business owner who created the wealth, they need to surround themselves with top-tier support team members to ensure the wealth is properly managed.
-Most know to engage a financial advisor — the “CFO” of the family wealth — to oversee trust investments, but they often forget to consider the “COO” and “CIO” roles.
-This is where engaging a firm to serve as agent for trustee can be critically important.
+When an individual is chosen as trustee, they effectively become the “CEO” of the family wealth held within the trust.
+Like the successful business owner who created the wealth, they must surround themselves with a trusted support team to ensure the wealth is properly managed.
+Most know to engage a financial advisor, the “CFO” of the family wealth, to oversee trust investments, but they often forget to consider the “COO” and “CIO” roles.
+This is where engaging a professional fiduciary to serve as agent for trustee can be critically important.

-When an individual is chosen as trustee, that individual effectively becomes the “CEO” of the family wealth.
+When an individual is chosen as trustee, they effectively become the “CEO” of the family wealth held within the trust.

 An agent for trustee engagement encompasses three important facets trustees need to manage family wealth successfully: